kew-myco/its_glue/README.md

 -f 'path/to/input/fasta' \
 -o 'path/to/output'
 ```
 The script expects, as arguments, a reference database, specified by the `-d` flag, an input fasta, specified by the `-f` flag, and an output directory, specified by the `-o` flag.
-If you are using the first stage of the pipeline, the input fasta will be in the `its` directory of the output, and named `ALL_ITS.fa`
+If you are using the first stage of the pipeline, the input fasta will be in the `its` directory of the output, and named `ALL_ITS.fa`.

 ## Issues, Comments and Suggestions